Naissur/kv-website/_posts/2016-04-16-kv-manifest.md

 - **Clarity in communication**
 - Use **battle-tested tools and methods**
 - Eliminate **painful spots**
 - We make predictable **business**.
-That means, we make a tool for **solving a specific problem**
+That means: we make a tool for **solving a specific problem**
 - **Business** >= product + clients
 - **Programming** is, first of all, a tool, solving a problem.
-- **Problems** are solved in the **most efficient way possible**, when this manifesto allows for it.
+- **Problems** are solved in the **most efficient way possible**, in accordance with this manifesto.
 - **Client's problem** is an optimization problem with **objective criteria**.
 - **Problem criteria**: *bounded, predictable* risks and *unbounded, unpredictable benefits*
-- When this document fails to resolve a conflict, the desicion is first made by the client, then by the CEO.
+- When this document fails to resolve a conflict, the decision is first made by the client, then by the CEO.

 ---